datacarpentry/wrangling-genomics/_extras/guide.md

 #### Running FastQC
 The FastQC analysis on all raw reads takes about 10 minutes to run.
 It is a good idea to have learners start this command and cover the FastQC background material and images while FastQC runs.

-## Commands That Must be Modified to Run Correctly
+## Commands that must be modified
 There are several commands that are example commands that will not run correctly if copy and pasted directly to the terminal.
 These commands serve as example commands and will need to be modified to fit each user.
-There is text around the commands outlining how they need to be changed, but it's helpful to be aware of them ahead of time as an instructor so you can set them up properly (if you can remember!).
+There is text around the commands outlining how they need to be changed, but it's helpful to be aware of them ahead of time as an instructor so you can set them up properly.

 #### scp Command to Download FastQC to local machines
 In the FastQC section, learners will download FastQC output files in order to open '.html `.html` summary files on their local machines in a web browser.
 The scp command currently contains a public DNS (for example, `ec2-34-238-162-94.compute-1.amazonaws.com`), but this will need to be replaced with the public DNS of the machine used by each learner.
 The Public DNS for each learner will be the same one they use to log in.
 The password is again `data4Carp`.